 We wanted to reach the audience from Generation Z with our message.
 Because, contrary to all opinions, they are interested in the current situation in the country.
 Generation Z, instead of following traditional media, spend most of their time on live streaming platforms.
 Thus, reaching this group is very difficult.
 Streamers who build their own micro-communities are perfect for this purpose.

-The initiative was met with a lot of support among streamers!
-From Friday, October 30, on the screens of nearly 80 streamers, red lightning lights up the gray reality and gives hope for a better tomorrow.
+The initiative was met with a lot of support among streamers – it was great to see the young generation in support of women and their rights to choose!
+From Friday, October 30, on the screens of nearly 80 streamers, red lightning lights up the grey reality and gives hope for a better tomorrow.